pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/Fetching.md

 The [`@FetchOne`](<doc:FetchOne>) property wrapper works similarly to `@FetchAll`, but fetches only a single record from the database and you must provide a default for when no record is found.
-This tool can be handy for computing aggegrate data, such as the number of reminders in the
+This tool can be handy for computing aggregate data, such as the number of reminders in the
 database:

 ```swift